scr4t-dance/ftw/HACKING.md

 * `localhost:8080` will be available to answer API calls.
 It also serve the website based on what is available on `src/frontend/build`.
 But this website should be ignored.
-It runs in background The logs of the ocaml server are stored in `ftw_backend.log` in root dir.
+It runs in background The logs of the ocaml server are stored in `ftw.log` in root dir.

 The target automatically open `http://localhost:3000/static`, which is not a valid website.
 Ignore it and go to `http://localhost:3000/`.

 You cannot use `make run` and `make frontend_dev` simutaneously (in separate terminals).
 The last command will always kill background process running ocaml servers.